If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read

 I also have to mention that I don’t suggest using credit cards to earn points and miles unless you have a solid history of using credit responsibly.
 If it would be hard for you to control your spending with credit cards and you would be prone to carrying a balance on these cards, then this isn’t the right pursuit for you.

-Here’s my short list of the best credit cards for free travel with points and miles, in no particular order!
+Here’s my short list of the best credit cards for travel with points and miles, in no particular order!

 Barclaycard Arrival Plus World Elite Mastercard

-A great card for free travel with points and miles is the Barclaycard Arrival Plus Mastercard.
+My first pick for the best credit cards for travel with points and miles is the Barclaycard Arrival Plus Mastercard.
 Here’s what’s nice about this card:

 - You earn $650 in travel statement credit after meeting the minimum spend

-- The $3,000 minimum spend in three months is doable just by paying bills and buying groceries
+- The $5,000 minimum spend in three months is doable but took some planning for me

 - The $89 annual fee is waived the first year

 - You earn respectable 2X miles on ALL purchases with the card

 You basically “erase” the travel expenses with miles up to 120 days after your purchase.
 This is a great card to help fund a Disney World trip since you can use your miles to help pay for your hotel stay at a Disney resort.